 In addition to the impact of COVID-19, our business could be materially and adversely affected by natural disasters, health epidemics or other public safety concerns affecting China.
 Natural disasters may give rise to server interruptions, breakdowns, system failures, technology platform failures or internet failures, which could cause the loss or corruption of data or malfunctions of software or hardware as well as adversely affect our ability to operate our platform and provide services and solutions.
 In recent years, there have been outbreaks of epidemics in China and globally, such as H1N1 flu, avian flu or another epidemic.
 Our business operations could be disrupted by any of these epidemics.
 In addition, our results of operations could be adversely affected to the extent that any health epidemic harms the Chinese economy in general.
-A prolonged outbreak of any of these illnesses or other adverse public health developments in China or elsewhere in the world could have a material adverse effect our business, financial condition and results of operations.
+A prolonged outbreak of any of these illnesses or other adverse public health developments in China or elsewhere in the world could have a material adverse effect on our business operations.
+Such outbreaks could significantly impact the insurance industry, which could severely disrupt our operations and adversely affect our business, financial condition and results of operations.
 Our headquarters are located in Beijing, where most of our management and employees currently reside.
 Consequently, if any natural disasters, health epidemics or other public safety concerns were to affect Beijing, our operation may experience material disruptions, which may materially and adversely affect our business, financial condition and results of operations.